 - How to Switch from Salesforce Classic to Salesforce Lightning Experience

-Lightning Experience offers a wide variety of features you won’t find in Salesforce Classic, including features like lead scoring, Kanban boards, and Guidance for Success to help boost productivity.
-Here’s a closer look at features you’re only going to be able to find in Lightning Experience, organized by category:
+When comparing Salesforce Lightning and Salesforce Classic, you’ll find that Lightning offers a variety of features that Classic does not.
+Some of the unique features that you can only find in Lightning include lead scoring, Kanban boards, Guidance for Success to help boost productivity, and more.
+Here’s a closer look at Lightning Experience-exclusive features, organized by category:

 - Performance Chart